Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing all deployed resources in the resource group](./deployed_resources.png)

-   > **Note:** For enhanced ArcBox security posture, RDP (3389) and SSH (22) ports are not open by default in ArcBox deployments.
+   > **Note:** For enhanced ArcBox security posture, RDP (3389) and SSH (22) ports aren't open by default in ArcBox deployments.
 You will need to create a network security group (NSG) rule to allow network access to port 3389, or use [Azure Bastion](https://learn.microsoft.com/azure/bastion/bastion-overview) or [Just-in-Time (JIT)](https://learn.microsoft.com/azure/defender-for-cloud/just-in-time-access-usage?tabs=jit-config-asc%2Cjit-request-asc) access to connect to the VM.

 ### Connecting to the ArcBox Client virtual machine